ayushinav/MT.jl/docs/src/rp/mixing_phases.md

 Hashin-Shtrikman bounds, provided through [`HS1962_plus`](@ref) and [`HS1962_minus`](@ref), are often used to estimate the bulk conductivity when two phases are mixed.
 For conductivity, modified Archie's law is also provided through `MAL`[@ref].

 To get things started, we first need to define the phases we need to mix the models and the mixing law.
-This is conviniently done using [`two_phase_modelType`](@ref)
+This is conveniently done using [`two_phase_modelType`](@ref)

 ```@example mix_phases
 m = two_phase_modelType(Yoshino2009, Sifre2014, HS1962_plus())